sfkiwi/linked-list-typescript/README.md

 val // => 4
 ```

-Removes the item at the head of the list and returns the item.

 #### `LinkedList<T>#removeTail(): T`

+Removes the item at the tail of the list and returns the item.

 ```typescript
 let items: number[] = [4, 5, 6, 7];